mavryk-network/mavryk-protocol/docs/developer/python_environment.rst

    :end-before: [verify poetry version]

-Finally, let's use ``poetry`` to install the python dependencies of Octez.
-This command needs to run in the root of the Octez checkout:
+Finally, let's use ``poetry`` to install the python dependencies of Mavkit.
+This command needs to run in the root of the Mavkit checkout:

 .. literalinclude:: install-python-debian-ubuntu.sh
    :language: shell
-   :start-after: [install octez python dev-dependencies]
+   :start-after: [install mavkit python dev-dependencies]
    :end-before: [print sphinx-build versions]

-If the installation went well, you should now have the correct version when executing poetry in the Octez checkout for our main dependency (``sphinx-build`` for documentation):
+If the installation went well, you should now have the correct version when executing poetry in the Mavkit checkout for our main dependency (``sphinx-build`` for documentation):

 .. literalinclude:: install-python-debian-ubuntu.sh